Markownikov/Ayna_feedback/README.md

 ## 📞 Support

-For support, email [your-email] or create an issue in the GitHub repository.
+For support, email [vishnushukla.work@outlook.com] or create an issue in the GitHub repository.

 ---

-Built with ❤️ using the MERN stack
+Built with ❤️ by VISHNU using the MERN stack